-The Eau Claire Area School District has a pre-payment system for school meals; however, we recognize that, on occasion, students may forget to bring meal money to school.
+The District has a pre-payment system for school meals; however, we recognize that, on occasion, students may forget to bring meal money to school.
 Unpaid charges are the responsibility of parents/guardians and place a financial strain on the Food and Nutrition Department.
 We understand that mistakes happen, but meal payments are important to our program.

-Unpaid charges are the responsibility of families and place a financial strain on the Food and Nutrition Department.
-Our goals regarding student meal charges are to be consistent regarding charges; treat all students with dignity in the serving line regarding meal accounts; support positive interactions and outcomes to the maximum extent possible; establish processes that are age appropriate; encourage families to assume the responsibility of meal payments; and promote self-responsibility of the student.
+Our goals regarding student meal charges are to be consistent regarding charges, treat all students with dignity in the serving line regarding meal accounts, support positive interactions and outcomes to the maximum extent possible, establish processes that are age appropriate, encourage families to assume the responsibility of meal payments, and promote self-responsibility of the student.
 The Food and Nutrition Department will notify families regarding low or outstanding balances.